Niv20/string-c-library/README.md

 `size_t get_length(const LinkedList* list);`

-A straightforward function that returns the number of elements currently stored in the list.
-This is an O(1) operation as the length is tracked internally.
+Function that returns the number of elements currently stored in the list.

 **Receives:**